dug22/carpentry/README.md

 ### Overview

-**Carpentry** is a Java-based dataframe tool, drawing an analogy to shaping wood into useful objects.
-It provides features for building data structures in a way that suits your needs.
-Carpentry provides functionalities for data loading, exporting, cleaning, transformation, filtering, and summarization.
+Just like a carpenter shapes wood into useful material, Carpentry is a Java-based DataFrame library that lets you efficiently shape and manipulate data to fit your needs.
+It supports tasks like loading, exporting, cleaning, transforming, filtering, and summarizing data.

 ### What does Carpentry offer?